melvyniandrag/Linux_Lecture_Notes/Week7/SSH/Readme.md

 # SSH
 SSH is the secure shell.
 It's a tool you use to connect to remote machines.
 Weve already been using ssh for about a month and a half now, so you know a bit about it.
+We've been using it without a password from the browser when we click the 'ssh' button to get into our google machine.
+We've been able to enable password authentication t oget into our machines from a terminal using a password.

 ## Encryption